Pennzoil: Commercial automotive and motorcycle partnerships

-Pennzoil is an official long-term recommended motor oil of all Fiat Chrysler Automobiles companies (including all of brands and subsidiaries), BMW, Mini, Rolls-Royce, Hyundai, Chevrolet (shared with Mobil 1 and Valvoline), Ferrari, Iveco and Opel (shared with Mobil 1) for automobiles in United States.
+Pennzoil is an official long-term recommended motor oil of all Stellantis companies (including all of brands and subsidiaries excluding Peugeot, Citroën, DS Automobiles, Opel and Vauxhall with TotalEnergies and Alfa Romeo, FIAT, Lancia and Abarth with Selenia), BMW, Mini, Rolls-Royce, Hyundai, Genesis, Chevrolet (shared with Mobil 1 and Valvoline), Ferrari (since 2002 due to Pennzoil acquired by Shell) and Iveco for automobiles in United States.
 Pennzoil is also an official long-term recommended motorcycle engine oil of BMW Motorrad and Ducati for motorcycles in United States.

 Motorsports

 USAC National Championship drivers Al Unser and Johnny Rutherford were sponsored by Pennzoil in the Chaparral team.
 Rutherford won the Indianapolis 500 and the championship in 1980.
 From 1983 to 1990, Pennzoil sponsored the Team Penske driver Rick Mears during his CART World Series campaign, winning the 1984 and 1988 Indianapolis 500.
 From 1998 to 2001, Nismo in JGTC was sponsored by Pennzoil (through Itochu, who owned the brand's rights in Japan), winning the 1998 and 1999 GT500 titles.
 IndyCar Series driver Sam Hornish Jr. drove for Pennzoil-sponsored Panther Racing from 2001 to 2003.
-Since 2011, Team Penske driver Hélio Castroneves has been sponsored part-time by Pennzoil, most notably at the Indianapolis 500.
+From 2011 until 2020, Team Penske driver Hélio Castroneves has been sponsored part-time by Pennzoil, most notably at the Indianapolis 500.
 Pennzoil's yellow car livery has been nicknamed the "Yellow Submarine".

 In the NASCAR Cup Series, Dale Earnhardt, Inc. had a Pennzoil sponsorship for Steve Park in their No.1 car from 1998 to 2003.
 Richard Childress Racing driver Kevin Harvick had a Pennzoil sponsorship from 2007 to 2010.
-Penske Racing took over the Pennzoil sponsorship in 2011 with Kurt Busch and in 2012, it was moved over to A. J. Allmendinger and to Joey Logano in 2013.
-Starting in 2018, Pennzoil has sponsored the Las Vegas Monster Energy NASCAR Cup Series spring race, Pennzoil 400.
+Team Penske took over the Pennzoil sponsorship in 2011 with Kurt Busch and in 2012, it was moved over to A. J. Allmendinger and to Joey Logano in 2013, who won the 2018 and 2022 championships and the 2015 Daytona 500.
+Starting in 2018, Pennzoil has sponsored the Las Vegas NASCAR Cup Series spring race, the Pennzoil 400, with Logano winning the 2019 and 2020 editions of the race in his Pennzoil No.22.

 Pennzoil was the title sponsor of the Grand Prix of Houston in 2013.
 Pennzoil also has been the official motor oil of German-American GTLM team BMW Team Rahal Letterman Lanigan Racing since 2015 season and also American Formula One team Haas F1 Team since 2016 season.
 Pennzoil sponsors NHRA's Don Schumacher Racing and drivers Matt Hagan (Funny Car) and Leah Pruett (Top Fuel).
-They also sponsor driver Ken Block, best known for his Gymkhana series on YouTube.
+They also sponsored driver Ken Block, best known for his Gymkhana series on YouTube.

-Pennzoil also partnered Formula One team Scuderia Ferrari and MotoGP team Ducati Team due to Shell partnership.
+Pennzoil also partnering and supplying lubricants to Formula One team and manufacturer Scuderia Ferrari and MotoGP team Ducati Team due to Shell partnership.